George Frederic Cannons: Early years in the UK

 George Frederic Cannons was born on 8 July 1897 and his birth was registered at Islington South West on 6 October 1897 with an Entry Number 441 in Book 94.

-His father was Harry George Tuner Cannons (Head Librarian, Finsbury Borough) and his mother Annie Cannons (nee West).
+His father was Harry George Tuner Cannons (Head Librarian, Finsbury Borough) and his mother Annie Cannons (née West).
 George Cannons had one sibling, a sister Winifred Gertrude Cannons who was born in 1899, who never married and had no children.

 Little is known about his early years apart from a certificate of attendance at Sunday School mornings at St Philip's Tottenham, dated Christmas 1909.

 Cannons was enlisted as a Private on 4 September 1914 in the 12 Battalion London Regiment.
 Cannons sent a Christmas card from France in 1917 with a photograph of the Battalion with approximately 50 personnel.
 In 1918 the Battalion held a show A.P.S.S.B.E.F.
 France, with 15 acts including a chorus, illusionist, comedian, bass and burlesquers.
 Pte.
 Cannons was the stage manager for the production.
 Cannons was issued a Certificate of Disembodiment on 22 April 1919.
 Interestingly his Disembodiment Certificate states his date of birth was 1895, rather than 1897 as recorded on his birth certificate.